 There are several areas of education that can seem archaic to young people, relics of days gone by.
-Amidst these antiquities be the Dewey decimal system card catalog, sentence diagramming, learning Greek and Latin roots, and perhaps most of all, writing in cursive.
-Other than a robust study of card catalogs, I am strongly in favor of all of these things, but today we’ll talk about the immense value of just one: learning cursive.
+Among these antiquities be the Dewey decimal system card catalog, sentence diagramming, learning Greek and Latin roots, and perhaps most of all, writing in cursive.
+Other than a robust study of card catalogs, I strongly favor all of these things, but today we’ll talk about the immense value of just one: learning cursive.

 I realize you’ve been told you need to learn to write well in cursive before, but sometimes the why can get lost, and there are always people out there with counter-arguments.
 Many schools simply don’t teach cursive any more.